-In everyday life, we can discover the task that the Father has entrusted to us to build the great human family.
-In the Homs area in Syria, more than one hundred and fifty children, mostly Muslims, attend after-school sessions in a building that belongs to the Greek Orthodox Church.
-Sandra, the director, said: "We are a team of teachers and specialists and our aim is to create a family atmosphere of welcome and support.
+In our everyday lives, we can discover the task that the Father has entrusted to each one of us to build the great human family.

+There is a neighbourhood in Homs, in Syria, where more than one hundred and fifty children, mostly Muslims, attend after-school sessions in a building that belongs to the Greek Orthodox Church.
+Sandra, the director, said: "We are a team of teachers and specialists, and our aim is to create a family atmosphere of welcome and support.
 Our work is based on dialogue and the promotion of values.
 Many children are affected by the trauma and suffering they have experienced.
 Some are apathetic, others aggressive.
-We want to rebuild their trust in themselves and in others.
-The war often causes division among families but here they find the desire and the hope to start again."
+We want to rebuild their self-confidence and their trust in others.
+While many families have suffered great loss or been split up because of the war, here they find the will and the hope to start again."